-- ii) Tranche 2: following production of Project A reaching an average of 200 Gross boepd over a continuous 6 month period.
-These conditions were met in the year. - iii) Tranche 3: flowing close of project(s) acquisition(s) (Project B), which are approved by the Board and which take place after Project A, contributes an average of 300 Gross boepd for 30 days: - iv) Tranche 4: following total company production reaching an average of 750 Gross boepd over a continuous 6 month period.
+- iii) Tranche 3: flowing close of project(s) acquisition(s) (Project B), which are approved by the Board and which take place after Project A, contributes an average of 300 Gross boepd for 30 days: - iiv) Tranche 4: following total company production reaching an average of 750 Gross boepd over a continuous 6 month period.

-New Project Bonus: Entitled to an introduction bonus of 0.5% of the ultimate purchase price of each new acquisition- capped at one years' base salary.
+New Project Bonus: Entitled to an introduction bonus of 0.5% of the ultimate purchase price of each new acquisitioncapped at one years' base salary.
 At the election of the Managing Director this bonus can be paid in cash or shares.
 On purchase of the Silvertip Field, a bonus of \$32,500 was paid to Mr Whisler.